 It’s a common situation – you’re considering a new credit card processor, maybe browsing a website or talking to a salesperson, when you’re offered a savings analysis.
-The website text or salesperson says that it’s free and will show you how much you can save by switching.
+Perhaps you get a cold email from a processing rep. The website text or salesperson says that it’s free and will show you how much you can save by switching.

 There’s just one problem.
 If you don’t know what you need to compare, it’s easy to be misled.